pkp/pkp-docs/dev/documentation/en/datamodel-settings.md

 - `setting_name`: a string indicating the name of the property.
 - `setting_value`: a string containing the value of the property.

+See [Database](architecture-database.md) for a technical look at this from the database table point of view.

 What if the property should have a value other than string?
 For that, many settings tables contain a fifth column:
 - `setting_type`: a string that is one of "string", "int", "bool", "float", "object", or "date"